-Get this recipe now for this all-time Filipino favorite dish, Lechon Kawali!
+Get this Lechon Kawali recipe, an all-time Filipino favorite dish of pork belly fried to a perfect crisp!
 Deliciously crunchy in every bite!

 Lechon Kawali is a well-loved pork dish all over the country.
 Pork belly is boiled and then later deep-fried making the exterior crisp and crunchy while leaving the inside tender and juicy.

 I will also share a secret on how to get that pork skin crackling.
 I will never tire of eating Lechon Kawali and I will probably do so, if only it is as healthy as it tastes (really) good.
 But indulging once in a while should be fine.

 Speaking of which, Lechon Kawali is one of the first Filipino dishes I have indulged in since we arrived in the Philippines about two weeks ago.

 Yes, we are finally here!
 For those who don’t know, Armin and I decided to leave Germany and move to the Philippines.
 I will write more about it in our next monthly income report.

 For now, I would just like to apologize if I was not able to answer your comments and questions as fast as I could.
 We were so busy with moving in and filling the house with at least the bare necessities and all and I was only able to work on my computer until a couple of days ago (I am not a laptop person)!

 We were also not able yet to draw a winner for our September Giveaway…but hopefully, we will back to the old routine soon!
 Good thing I was able to make and schedule some new articles for the last weeks and one or two more recipes with pictures prepared while we were still in Germany, including this recipe for Lechon Kawali, that way you will not miss us too much…????.

 how to cook Lechon kawali?